Nancy Ajram: Trespassing incident

 In the early hours of January 5, 2020, an armed trespasser named Mohamed Hassan Moussa broke into Ajram and her husband Fadi El Hachem's villa in Sehaileh, Keserwan District.
-However, Moussa was shot dead by El Hachem.
-Lebanese prosecutor Ghada Aoun later issued an arrest warrant for El Hachem and investigations into the incident began.
-Ajram herself sustained a minor injury on her right leg.
-On January 7, El Hachem was released from prison with prevention from travelling abroad until investigations are concluded.
+During the break in Moussa was shot dead by El Hachem.
+Lebanese prosecutor Ghada Aoun later issued an arrest warrant for El Hachem and opened an investigation into the incident.
+Ajram herself sustained a minor injury to her right leg.
+On January 7, El Hachem was released from prison with prevention from travelling abroad until investigations were concluded.
 Ajram noted that her husband's "reaction to the killer was after intense threatening that took place for almost 6 to 7 minutes".

-Other sources reported that the murdered trespasser was born in 1989 in Basqala, Idlib Governorate, Syria, who was married with kids, and used to work as a gardener for El Hachem, hence he broke in with a fake unloaded gun, asking for his unpaid financial dues.
-Meanwhile, Ajram denied that they knew him nor he worked for them.
+Local media sources reported that Moussa, who was born in 1989 in Basqala, Idlib Governorate, Syria, was married and was a father.
+He used to work as a gardener for El Hachem, and had confronted his previous employer with a fake unloaded gun, asking for his unpaid salary.
+However, Ajram denied both that they knew Moussa and that he worked for them.

-The trespasser was seen masked via CCTV, who waited outside for a couple of hours before entering the villa, despite the existence of bodyguards.
-Later on, he pointed a gun at El Hachem before he entered the children's room, when El Hachem claimed that he acted in self-defense and shot and killed the trespasser.
-According to the forensic pathology report, Al-Moussa was shot 17 times with a Glock 17 pistol: once in the right forearm, twice in the left shoulder, once under the left armpit, three shots in the chest, two shots in the abdomen, seven shots in the back, and one shot in the left thigh.
-In the meantime, Ajram was hiding in the bathroom shaking while calling her father.
-The family of the burglar initially refused to take his corpse from hospital, since El Hachem was released from custody before burial, which contradicts their traditions; however, they took the corpse to be buried in Damascus as investigations should continue.
+The trespasser was seen masked on CCTV footage, and was recorded waiting outside for a couple of hours before entering the villa, despite the presence of bodyguards.
+Later, he pointed a gun at El Hachem before he entered the children's room.
+At this point, El Hachem claimed that he acted in self-defense and shot and killed the trespasser.
+According to the forensic pathology report, Moussa was shot 17 times with a Glock 17 pistol: once in the right forearm, twice in the left shoulder, once under the left armpit, three shots in the chest, two shots in the abdomen, seven shots in the back, and one shot in the left thigh.
+In the meantime, Ajram was hiding in the bathroom while calling her father.
+The family of the trespasser initially refused to take his body from the hospital, since El Hachem was released from custody before burial, which contradicts their traditions; however, they took his body to be buried in Damascus as investigations were announced to continue.

 On November 24, 2020, El Hachem was charged with intentional murder; however, it was considered as a legitimate act of self-defense.
+On February 13, 2023, a local court issued a decision clearing El Hachem from murder charges, as the family of the trespasser claimed that the latter should be liable to pay compensations.
+On October 2, 2023, the Court of Cassation issued its final verdict, clearing El Hachem from all charges.